Novartis is taming nuclear power and putting it to use to treat advanced cancer.

 The radioactive atom at the heart of targeted radioligand therapy is, in reality, just an atom that emits energy.
 Atoms chosen for use in this medicine have specific properties that have medical value.

 For instance, these atoms have the ability to destroy cancer cells.
 The destructive energy emitted from radioactive atoms is primitive, a little bit like throwing stones at a tumor cell’s vital machinery and causing it to crumble.
+This destructive energy is designed to travel no more than a few millimeters from the atom, so the damage can stay relatively focused on tumor cells.

-It's cool because it's so simple.
+It's cool because the idea is so simple.

 “Once a tumor cell reaches a threshold of damage, it just gives up and dies,” says Leamon.

 Nuclear medicine has a diagnostic component.
 It uses the same tumor-specific molecule as the therapeutic, but delivers radioactive atoms that have the potential to unveil cancer.
 Those atoms emit gamma rays that are detected by specialized imaging devices.
-If the medicine finds the specific form of cancer, the approach will reveal the cancer no matter where it is hiding in the body – even in tiny spots no surgeon could excise.
+If the medicine finds the specific form of cancer, the approach will reveal the cancer no matter where it is throughout the body - even in tiny spots no surgeon could see or excise.
 Image by Michael Hofman courtesy Journal of Nuclear Medicine.
 Animation by Fidelis Onwubueke

 Nuclear medicine also has a diagnostic component.
 The diagnostic uses the same tumor-specific molecule as the therapeutic, but delivers radioactive atoms that have the potential to unveil cancer.